anxefaraldo/edmkey/README.md

 $ pip install pyinstaller

-and then, in the FkeyEDM folder, generate the executable with the following command:
+and then, in the fkey folder, generate the executable with the following command:

-$ pyinstaller FkeyEDM.py
+$ pyinstaller fkey.py

-The new FkeyEDM executable will be located in './dist/FkeyEDM'
+The new fkey executable will be located in './dist/fkey'

 ### Extras